Landscaping Quote vs. Typical Oklahoma Pricing

 What most Oklahoma homeowners get wrong on landscaping quotes

-These are the overcharges that show up most often on landscaping quotes in Oklahoma and similar regional markets.
-None of them are universal — but if you see one on your quote, it's worth pushing back.
+These are line items that commonly run above typical regional ranges on landscaping quotes in Oklahoma and similar regional markets.
+None are universal — but if you see one on your quote, it may be worth asking the contractor to walk through the pricing.

 - 1Irrigation redesign quoted when the existing system just needs zone repair.